sinder38/Team-1-Prac-A-Project/sprints/standup_W28.md

 Merge conflicts occurred after updates to the main branch, but they have now been resolved.
 Final calibration still depends on the final prediction files and actual market data being available.

+***
+The remaining roles are not included because their contributors did not provide a progress update for this sprint.